jhou12/programming-notebook/WINS.md

 - git merge
 - typescript
 - eslint config
-- material ui (esp breakpoints, responsiveness)
 - react state management (using context & usereducer hooks)
 - destructuring props
-- circular progress bars using css
 - css vars
-- emoji-picker-react
-- customizing svgs with Illustrator
 - setting up create-react-app with typescript
 - writing & importing centralized api calls using typescript
 - modularizing table components using typescript interfaces

+# ui/ux: 🎨
+- material ui (esp breakpoints, responsiveness)
+- circular progress bars using css
+- emoji-picker-react
+- customizing svgs with Illustrator
 - set up map ui with GoogleMapReact
+- pitch: When I'm a developer with design skills, I don't have to create hypotheticals in Figma.
+When I code a layout, it's there, it's ready.
+Instead of paying double the salary & hours for a dev and a designer, why not just pay one person more to do both?